 While there is no doubt that the Turkish Airlines lounge in Istanbul is excellent, but after two visits there, I’m am not as impressed as I hoped or expected to be.
 The experiences I had did not match the hype.

 The lounge design is beautiful, Mike was more fortunate than me for it not to be packed.

 Both times on the two separate days I visited it was terribly crowded.
 Despite very tasty fresh food being prepared, it is often difficult for staff to keep up and have all items available.
 They were making freshly baked pizzas, and this choice was so popular, despite waiting in line, by the time I got to the front of the line there was nothing available until the next batch was completed.
 There were also freshly grilled meats being prepared, I was able to partake in this, and it was excellent.
 Not being much of a coffee drinker, I enjoyed the various tea options as well.

-This lounge has already been reviewed extensively on this site, by Mike, Damian, and Matthew.
+This lounge has already been reviewed extensively on this site.
 (Photo credit to Mike for several of these lounge views).
 I don’t dispute that this is a great place, and absolutely worth a visit on Istanbul layovers, but it was simply too crowded to relax and enjoy when I was there.
 Later in my visit, after walking around a bit, I noticed that there weren’t even any open seats that I could find.

 Even when I arrived around 6AM on my way to Manchester, I wanted to try out the shower rooms, but I was told it would be a 3 hour wait.
 I put my name in, just in case, but I never made it to the top of the list before I had to depart the lounge and head to my gate.